guhan18/Calculator-Using-Html/README.md

 <H2>What this code performs?</H2>
-<P>This code Performs basic calculations such as addition, subtraction, multiplication, and division</p>
+<P>This is simple Calculator Code Which Performs basic calculations such as addition, subtraction, multiplication, and division</p>